Fix macOS Sequoia network issues on M4/M3/M2/M1 Macs

 check-internet-speed-on-browser

-If still Wi-Fi issues on Ventura isn’t fixed?
+If the Wi-Fi issues on Ventura aren’t fixed?

 Solution 7: Create a new Wi-Fi configuration in macOS Ventura